-On-Farm Euthanasia of Spent Layer Hens07 October 2013
+On-Farm Euthanasia of Spent Layer Hens25 July 2013

-Drs Peter Scott and Arif Anwar from animal and avian health consultancy, Scolexia, are working with Dr Angus Crossan from AECL on Poultry CRC project, 'Development and Extension of Industry Best Practice for On-Farm Euthanasia of Spent Layer Hens'.
+AUSTRALIA - Drs Peter Scott and Arif Anwar from animal and avian health consultancy, Scolexia, are working with Dr Angus Crossan from AECL on a Poultry CRC project, "Development and Extension of Industry Best Practice for On-Farm Euthanasia of Spent Layer Hens".

-Layer farms rely on optimised shed occupancy and utilisation for profitability, thus farm depopulation is coordinated with the placement of the next batch of point-of-lay pullets.
-This is nominally a two- to three-week turn-around, allowing adequate time for clean-out and disinfection.
+Layer farms rely on optimised shed occupancy and utilisation for profitability, thus farm depopulation is coordinated with the placement of the next batch (of point of lay pullets).
+This is nominally a 2-3 week turnaround, allowing adequate time for cleanout and disinfection.
 Any disruption to the timing of this planning is costly, creates operational difficulties and affects egg flows.
 This is a significant issue for farmers who use off-farm spent hen processing plants, as these plants are limited in their capacity resulting in logistical difficulties.

 Many farmers turned to on-farm euthanasia of spent layer hens using carbon dioxide (CO2), portable bins and their own protocols.

-As Dr Scott said: "What was immediately identified by producers was that the actual operational costs of an on-farm depopulation using carbon dioxide were not only less than using the traditional method of collection from farm for processing but significantly more flexible.
-Using pre-planned crews and dead bird collection vehicles, entire sheds could be depopulated in a morning rather than dispersed over two to three days when being picked up for processing.
-This resulted in a significant saving in labour costs and improved the strategic use of labour.
-More importantly, the depopulation could be done at a time selected and logistically preferred by the layer producer."
+Dr Scott said, "What was immediately identified by producers was that the actual operational costs of an on-farm depopulation using CO2 were not only less than using the traditional method of collection from farm for processing, but significantly more flexible.
+Using pre-planned crews and dead bird collection vehicles entire sheds could be depopulated in a morning, rather than dispersed over two to three days when being picked up for processing.
+This resulted in a significant saving in labour costs, and improved the strategic use of labour.
+More importantly the depopulation could be done at a time selected and logistically preferred by the layer producer."

 The major benefit from the Poultry CRC project will be a manual for egg farmers describing standardised procedures for on-farm euthanasia.
 This will ensure that there is consistency throughout the industry, with best practice principals firmly embedded.
 It will also give confidence to the wider community that procedures are humane and in line with current best practice.